 The best RV tool kit should have at least these 9 tools—and possibly more—to make sure you aren’t stranded somewhere with no power, a flat tire, or other issues.
 Yet, you also want to pay attention to the weight and space available in your RV or motorhome as you consider what should go into your RV travel tool kit.

-That’s why we’ve created this RV tool set list to give you a good idea of what essentials you need in your RV tool kit.
+That’s why we’ve created this list for the best RV tool set to give you a good idea of what essentials you need in your travel trailer tool kit.

 What is a tool really?
 The Webster dictionary defines a tool as a handheld device that aids in accomplishing a task.

-Well, I can tell you that since launched into living and traveling full-time in an RV back in 2017, tools are very necessary.
+Well, I can tell you that since launched into living and traveling full-time in an RV back in 2017, tools for RV travel are very necessary.

 So, what ‘tools’ do you really need?
 Let’s dive in.